wsvincent/wsvincent/README.md

 ## Books:
 * 📚 [Django for Beginners](https://djangoforbeginners.com) - A book for developers new to Django
 * 📚 [Django for APIs](https://djangoforapis.com) - A book on using Django REST Framework to transform any Django project into a powerful API
-* 📚 [Django for Professionals](https://djangoforprofessionals.com) - A book on advanced Django tips/tricks
+* 📚 [Django for Professionals](https://djangoforprofessionals.com) - A book on advanced Django tips/tricks especially around deployment

 ## Open Source Projects:
 * ✨ [awesome-django](https://github.com/wsvincent/awesome-django) - Curated list of awesome things related to Django